RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ### DrawBitmap sample for Geospatial Encoder

-Geospatial encoder is used to encode latitude or longitude values into Sparse Distributed Representations (SDRs) for Hierarchical Temporal Memory (HTM) systems..
-In the exploration of geospatial data through Sparse Distributed Representations (SDRs), we utilize the DrawBitmap method to translate encoded geographical coordinates into visually interpretable bitmap images.
+Geospatial encoder is used to encode latitude or longitude values into Sparse Distributed Representations (SDRs) for Hierarchical Temporal Memory (HTM) systems.
+In the exploration of geospatial data through Sparse Distributed Representations (SDRs), the DrawBitmap method is utilized to translate encoded geographical coordinates into visually interpretable bitmap images.
 This approach allows for the visualization of spatial information encoded within SDRs, offering insights into the encoded geographical regions.

 Encoding Process for Geographical Coordinates
-To encode and visualize geographical coordinates, we set the encoder parameters as follows, aiming to cover a specific range of latitude and longitude:
+To encode and visualize geographical coordinates, the encoder parameters are set as follows, aiming to cover a specific range of latitude and longitude:
 ```csharp
 // Initializes encoderSettings with specific parameters for the GeoSpatialEncoderExperimental.
 encoderSettings.Add("W", 21); // The width of the encoder's output SDR.
 Specifies the number of bits set to 1.